BigDataBiology/AMPSphereWebsite/docs/help_amp_pages.md

   where

         X(Ala), X(Val), X(Ile), and X(Leu) are mole percent of those amino acids (100 X mole fraction)
-        a (= 2.9) represents the relative volume of side chain of valine in relation to alanine b (= 3.9) represents the relative volume of side chain of leucine/isoleucine in relation to alanine
+        a (= 2.9) represents the relative volume of the side chain of valine to alanine b (= 3.9) represents the relative volume of the side chain of leucine/isoleucine to alanine
 ```

-In **Fig. 2b** it is possible to observe the placement of the tested sequence among AMPs and non-AMPs using the Boman index.
+In **Fig. 2b** it is possible to observe the placement of the tested sequence among AMPs and non-AMPs using
-This index measures the potential protein interaction and was initially proposed by [Boman (2003)](https://pubmed.ncbi.nlm.nih.gov/12930229/).
+the Boman index.
+This index, proposed by [Boman (2003)](https://pubmed.ncbi.nlm.nih.gov/12930229/), is the
+propensity of a peptide interacting with protein receptors or membranes.
+Boman index is the sum of the
-Its calculus consists in the sum of the solubility values for all residues in a sequence divided by the number of residues.
+solubility values for all residues in a sequence divided by the number of residues.
+For reference, indices
-In this way, Boman index can give us the idea of how probable is the interaction of that protein with membranes or other proteins as receptors.
-For reference, indices above than 2.48 mean that the protein has high binding potential.
+above 2.48 mean that the protein has high binding potential.

-The hydrophobic moment (H-moment) distribution is shown in the **Fig. 2c** and detects periodicity in protein hydrophobicity.
+The hydrophobic moment (H-moment) distribution in **Fig. 2c** detects the periodicity of hydrophobic residues
-In a more technical way, it measures of the amphiphilicity perpendicular to the axis of any periodic peptide structure,
+of a protein.
+It measures the amphiphilicity perpendicular to the axis of any periodic peptide structure
-such as the a-helix or b-sheet.
-That is interesting because it is expected for AMPs that the hydrophobic residues arrange in a
+(a-helix or b-sheet).
+H-moment is especially useful to characterize AMPs, as their hydrophobic residues
-side of these structures.
-For its calculus the standardized [Eisenberg (1984)](https://pubmed.ncbi.nlm.nih.gov/6582470/)
+usually are arranged in a side of these structures.

+The standardized hydrophobicity scale developed by [Eisenberg (1984)](https://pubmed.ncbi.nlm.nih.gov/6582470/)
-hydrophobicity scale is used and the hydrophobicity of residues is multiplied by their unit vector derived from the angular arrangement
+is used to calculate the H-moment.
+The hydrophobicity of each residue in a protein window multiplied by their
+unit vector sums up the final H-moment.
+The unit vectors are the angular momentum to the nucleus of the alpha-
-in relation to the nucleus of the alpha-carbon toward the geometric center of the side chain:
+carbon toward the geometric center of the side chain.
+Simplifying, it is obtained as follows:

 ```
     H-moment = sum(Hn*Sn)